 Entrepreneurship in India refers to the art of starting a business venture with the hope of making it big.
 But as you’ll soon find out, it’s not all sunshine and rainbows.
-Here are a few problems faced by entrepreneurs in India that you will read about in the article.
+The article will cover a few problems faced by entrepreneurs in India.

 Entrepreneurship is crucial for the Indian economy.
 It’s like a shot of espresso in the morning – it wakes up the economy and gets it going.
 Without entrepreneurs, the Indian economy would be as dull as an unseasoned potato.
 Startups bring innovation and new ideas and create job opportunities essential for economic growth.

 However, being an entrepreneur in India is a challenge.
 You’ll face more hurdles than a marathon runner.
-This article aims to shed some light on the problems that entrepreneurs face in India.
+This article aims to shed some light on the problems faced by entrepreneurs in India.
 From lack of funding to complex regulations, I’ll cover it all.

 Further, read about five major problems faced by entrepreneurs.